 “It has taken 57 years for Robert and me to finally meet, he at 92, and I at 71, both blessed with good health and each enjoying our walk with the Lord Jesus.
 I am forever indebted to God for using a correspondence course and a kindly faithful saint like Elder Robert Tan to start me on the journey through life with a certain hope of another face-to-face meeting, this time with our Lord Jesus.”

-Check back soon for Part 2 of Ps David Wong’s story of reuniting with people from his past … and the one he is still searching for.
+Part 2 of Ps David Wong’s story on his habit of archiving and reuniting with more people from his past is here: